um-computacion-tm/scrabble-2023-MaguiMaluff/README.md

 At the end of the turn, the player receives new tiles, enough to reach 7.

+If an invalid word is added, the player lose the turn.

 - Scoring:

 Each letter has a point value, and the squares on the board can multiply the point value of the letter or word.